-- 2. Turn off all the electrical accessories: heater, A/C, stereo system, lights, etc. Put the transmission in Neutral and set the parking brake. - 3.
-Connect one jumper cable to the positive (+) terminal on your battery.
+2. Turn off all the electrical accessories: heater, A/C, audio system, lights, etc.

+Put the transmission in neutral (manual) or Park (automatic), and set the parking brake.

+3. Connect one jumper cable to the positive (+) terminal on your battery.
 Connect the other end to the positive (+) terminal on the booster battery.